Dumbo-programmer/Unit-Converter/README.md

-# Ultimate Unit Converter
+# Batman's Unit Converter

-The **Ultimate Unit Converter** is a comprehensive, multi-functional desktop application built using Python and PyQt5.
+The **Batman's Unit Converter** is a multi-functional application built using Python and PyQt5.
 It provides various unit conversion tools, advanced features like AI-based suggestions, scientific calculator integration, AR measurement capabilities, and macro recording for automated tasks.
-This application combines a user-friendly interface with robust functionality to enhance productivity and ease of use.
+This application combines a user-friendly interface with robust functionality

 ## Features